I'm an author, bicycle commuter, passionate enjoyer of books, and lover of kitty cats. I live in San Francisco.

 The key to memorizing a script or play is to have the lines and cues down solid in a realistic time frame for the performance.
 There are a number of ways I know of to memorize lines: I have my favorite ways and other people have their favorite ways.
 I'm going to include all of the ways I know of in this article with the pros and cons of each (if any), so that you can make your own decision about the best way to progress with memorizing your lines.

-My Own Experience
+My Own Experience With Memorization for Performance

 I have been an actress in several plays and short films.
 I have been interested in memory techniques and training for a while and have done my own research online and then practiced different methods with the plays and acting classes I've been involved in.
 I am also a lifetime member/student of The School of Phenomenal Memory, which teaches memorization and visualization skills that enable anyone, with practice, to memorize entire books or scripts using their method.

 The Most Common Method